gonum/license/CONTRIBUTING.md

 ### Reporting Bugs

-When you encounter a bug, please open an issue on the corresponding repo.
+When you encounter a bug, please open an issue on the corresponding repository.
-Start the issue title with the repo/subrepo name, like `stat/distmv: Issue Name`.
+Start the issue title with the repository/sub-repository name, like `stat/distmv: issue name`.
 Be specific about the environment you encountered the bug in.
 If you are able to write a test that reproduces the bug, please include it in the issue.
 As a rule we keep all tests OK.